robhta/robhta/README.md

 ## Hi there 👋

+- PhD student at Hanover University of Applied Sciences and Arts.
+- Research area: APT attack detection through anomaly detection.
+- Focus: Modeling system behavior as a graph to learn normal behavior using GNN and one-class learning methods.
 <!--
 **robhta/robhta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.